-Read on to find out how graduates from across the RCA are developing groundbreaking ideas that challenge the status quo – from exploring VR environments as new domains for creativity, to making tools to better equip designers and artists for future innovation.
+Read on to find out how 2019’s graduates across the RCA are developing groundbreaking ideas that challenge the status quo – from exploring VR environments as new domains for creativity, to making tools to better equip designers and artists for future innovation.

 1. Liang Zou, MA Painting, InsightIn Insight, Liang Zou created seven VR rooms based on paintings he made before joining the RCA.
 This immersive environment destabilises our idea of what ‘painting’ can encompass.
 In order to create the work, Zou wrote his own code and painting programme, basing it on existing gaming technology.

 2. Samuel Capps, MA Contemporary Art Practice, preCurs0r Samuel Capps’ preCurs0r is a hybrid sculpture/VR experience that illustrates the parallel between the natural world and cutting-edge technologies.
 Using Fredric Jameson’s analysis of how cultural trends can be mapped onto advances in technology, the work highlights the link between contemporary nuclear fusion and the preponderance of computer generated environments.

 3. Nico Conti, MA Ceramics & Glass, Of Lace and PorcelainSubverting the traditional ideas of making, Nico uses technologically advanced modelling processes combined with the human manipulation of clay to produce ‘defects’ in his sculptures.
 To make the work, Conti formulated a porcelain-like material that contains particles fine enough to create the delicate 3D printed forms.